ehrlich89/forensics/README.md

 ### Sample code

 Edit the `www/js/index.js` of your project.
-The following functions can be called inside the `onDeviceReady` function.
+The following functions can be used inside the `onDeviceReady` function.
 For more information, please check the `www/bluerange.js` in the plugin repository.

 #### Bluetooth availability
 ```js